data center firewall

 The platforms can be deployed in Firewall (ASA) and dedicated IPS (FTD) modes.
 In addition, the 3100 series supports Q-in-Q (stacked VLAN) up to two 802.1Q headers in a packet for inline sets and passive interfaces.
 The platform also supports FTW (fail-to-wire) network modules.

 Remember that you cannot mix and match ASA and FTD modes.
-You can, however, make FTD operate close to how the ASA works.
-For example, the heart of the Cisco Secure Firewall is Snort—one of the most popular open-source intrusion detection and prevention systems capable of real-time traffic inspection.
+However, you can make FTD operate similarly to the ASA.
+For example, the heart of the Cisco Secure Firewall is Snort, one of the most popular open-source intrusion detection and prevention systems capable of real-time traffic inspection.

 What’s powerful about the Cisco Secure Firewall is its high decryption performance due to the Crypto Engine.
 The Firewall has an architecture built around decrypting traffic and has impressive performance.
-In addition, you can tune your CPU cores to do more ASA traditional functionality, such as termination IPsec and some stateful firewall inspection.
+In addition, you can tune your CPU cores to perform more traditional ASA functionality, such as termination IPsec and some stateful firewall inspection.

-In such a scenario, we have an IPS engine ( based on Snort ) but give it only, let’s say, 10%.
+In such a scenario, we have an IPS engine ( based on Snort ) but give it only 10%.
 We can provide 90% of the data plane to traditional firewalling in this case.
 So, a VPN headend or basic stateful Firewall would use more data plane cores.

 On the other hand, any heavy IPS and file inspection would be biased toward more “Snort” Cores.
-Snort provides the IPS engine.
-So, the performance profiles can be tailored to how you see fit.
-So, we have configurable CPU Core allocation, which can be set statically, not dynamically.
+Snort provides the IPS engine to tailor the performance profiles to your liking.
+We have configurable CPU Core allocation, which can be set statically, not dynamically.

 Your Secure Firewall deployment can also expand as your organization grows to support its network growth.
 You do not need to replace your existing devices for additional horsepower; you can add threat defense devices to your current deployment and group them into a single logical cluster to support additional throughput.

-A clustered logical device offers higher performance, scalability, and resiliency at the same time.
+A clustered logical device offers higher performance, scalability, and resiliency simultaneously.
 You can create a cluster between multiple chassis or numerous security modules of the same chassis.
 When a cluster is built with various independent chassis, it is called inter-chassis clustering.

-The Secure Firewall offers multi-instance capability powered by the Docker container technology.
-It enables you to create and run multiple application instances using a small subset of the total hardware resources of a chassis.
+The Secure Firewall offers multi-instance capability powered by Docker container technology.
+It enables you to create and run multiple application instances using a small subset of a chassis’s hardware resources.
 You can independently manage the threat defense application instances as separate threat defense devices.
 Multi-instance capability enables you to isolate many critical elements.

 In a high-availability architecture, one device operates actively while the other stays on standby.
 A standby device does not actively process traffic or security events.
 For example, suppose a failure is detected in the active device, or there’s any discontinuation of keepalive messages from the active device.